Arkansas Lemon Law: Your Complete Legal Guide

 - Your request for a final repair opportunity

-If arbitration does not resolve your claim satisfactorily, you may file a lawsuit in Arkansas state court.
-Prevailing consumers may recover attorney fees and costs.
+If arbitration does not resolve your claim, or if no certified arbitration program exists, you may file a lawsuit in Arkansas state court.
+Prevailing consumers may recover reasonable attorney fees and costs in addition to the lemon law remedies.

 Manufacturer Defenses